gicentre/elm-vegalite/docs/changeNotes.md

 - `maPadAngle` for padding arc segments.

+- `maWidthBand` and `maHeightBand` for specifying dimensions relative to band size.

 - `tiDx` / `ticoDx` and `tiDy` / `ticoDy` title offset options.

 #### Convenience functions